Psychiatric Service Dogs for Seniors — ADA Rights in Assisted Living

 - The disability does not substantially limit any major life activity

-Can Michigan seniors have a Psychiatric Service Dog in assisted living?
+Can seniors have a Psychiatric Service Dog in assisted living under the ADA?

 Yes.
-Under the ADA, PSDs must be permitted in all public accommodations including Michigan assisted living facilities and continuing care retirement communities.
-The FHA also protects ESAs in housing.
+Under ADA Title III, PSDs must be permitted in all public accommodations including assisted living facilities and continuing care retirement communities nationwide.
+The FHA also protects assistance animals in housing.

-Under ADA Title III, senior living facilities open to the public must allow PSDs.
-Michigan's PWDCRA provides additional protections.
-Facilities may not require advance notice or registration.
+Under ADA Title III, senior living facilities open to the public must allow PSDs nationwide.
+Facilities may not require advance notice, registration, or identification for a trained service dog.

-What conditions qualify Michigan seniors for a PSD?
+What psychiatric conditions qualify seniors for a Psychiatric Service Dog?

 Yes.
-ADA Title III applies to Michigan medical offices, hospitals, and healthcare facilities.
-A trained PSD must be permitted to accompany the senior handler to all appointments.
+ADA Title III applies to all medical offices, hospitals, and healthcare facilities nationwide.
+A trained PSD must be permitted to accompany the handler — only two questions are permitted: is this a service dog, and what task does it perform.